14 March 2023

-When products are shipped domestically in the U.S., which is generally done by LTL (less-than truckload) or FTL (full-load) carriers, shipment spacing is at a premium.
+When products are shipped domestically in the U.S., which is generally done by LTL (less-than-truckload) or FTL (full truckload) carriers, shipment spacing is at a premium.
 A 53-foot trailer can hold about 26-30 pallets, depending on size and weight.
 Trucking companies save money by filling their trailers and therefore rely on a system known as a freight class calculator that provides them with an accurate pricing model.

 National Motor Freight Classification (NMFC)

 Regulated by the National Motor Traffic Association, the National Motor Freight Classification or NMFC is the standard for comparing the many different types of freight and classifying them.
 Commodities are arranged into 18 different classes based on four distinct factors: density, stow-ability, handling, and liability.
 These factors are important to gauge a cargo’s transportability, and the company’s rates will be based primarily on this system.
 Commodities are grouped in a range of Freight Classes, from a low of 50 to a high of 500.

 The NMFC also publishes minimum packing requirements, to ensure practical standards are met for protecting goods in transit and that all cargo is handled and stowed in a reasonably safe manner.
 Finally, the NMFC governs the procedures for disputes or filing claims, as well as maintaining the terms and conditions of the Uniform Bill of Lading, a universally accepted contract of payment and receipt of completed delivery.

 As a business owner, knowing which freight class your shipment will be in is important, as you’ll be able to shop around for the best trucking solution when armed with that knowledge.
 Understanding how to figure out your freight class can lead you to make better packing and manufacturing decisions, especially if you find a way to “jump” a freight class.